 Minimizes Pressure Ulcers

-This is the percent of residents that sustained a pressure ulcer.
-Pressure ulcers are considered by many in the nursing home industry to be an indicator of nursing care at a nursing home.
-Pressure ulcers, which are also known as bed sores, are routinely the result of patients not being moved frequently enough.
+This is the percentage of residents that suffered from a pressure ulcer.
+Pressure ulcers are considered to be a barometer of nursing care at a nursing home.
+Pressure ulcers, also known as bed sores, are often caused by patients not being moved frequently enough.

 Minimizes Serious Falls

 In Autumnwood of Deckerville, 6.23% of Patients had Serious Falls